Our Four Pillars

 75%

-of total tourism emissions reported are from scope 3 emissions*
+Tourism emissions are largely from scope 3 sources.

 3%